qsharp-community/qram/README.md

 - Actually run a small qRAM on a quantum machine; how well does it work?
 - Describe the different types of classical RAM
-- Describe how to implement a qRAM in practice
+- Describe how one might implement a qRAM in hardware
-- Give a theory group journal club presentation

 ## Key Deliverables